kevinsa/leapblog-api/README.md

 Alternately, if you intend to make source code changes you can use nodemon to re-start the server when files are updated.

 #### Setting Up The User Interface
 Note that the code is configured to make http requests to http://localhost:8090.
 Please make sure this is up and running in order for the UI to properly render.
+As an alternative, the user interface can be configured to use the live backend by updating the apiBaseUrl property value from localhost:8090 to 34.226.117.113 in config/AppConfig.js

 Install Create React App